When I first started managing my own money, I did everything manually.

 Transactions

-The Transactions menu item is where you'll find the budgeting tools that Personal Capital recently added.
-If you've used Mint or other budgeting tools, it'll look familiar.
+The Transactions menu item is where you’ll find the budgeting tools that were the newest addition to Empower Personal Dashboard.
+If you’ve used Mint or other budgeting tools, it’ll look familiar.

 You have a list of transactions categorized into Income and Spending, followed by Bills.